 How is CBT Used?

-Cognitive Behavioral therapy is mostly employed in the treatment of depression and anxiety disorders.
+Cognitive Behavioral treatment is mostly employed in the treatment of depression and anxiety disorders.
 But it’s also an effective tool for treating conditions such as:

 - Obsessive-compulsive disorder (OCD)